orolyana/kinsman/README.md

    Builds `signal.cachedPrompt` array for LLM context

 3. **Sentiment Extraction**
    Parses and filters headlines per currency
-   Groups them by currency for clarity
+   Gets the article bodies of passing headlines and summarizes them Groups them by currency for clarity

 4. **Prompt Composition**